code-snippets-lk/code-snippets-lk.github.io/_posts/2022-07-13-enable-swipe-gestures-on-flutter-desktop.md

 ---
 layout: post
-title: "How to generate months of the year with localization in Javascript?"
+title: "How to enable gestures on Flutter desktop applications (Windows, Mac, Linux)?"
-date: 2022-07-12 05:10:08 +0530
+date: 2022-07-13
-categories: javascript
+categories: flutter
-tags: javascript
+tags: dart flutter
 ---

 If you build a flutter app with swipe gestures for linux, it won't work by default.
 To make it work, you have to specify a custom scroll behavior as the following snippet.